electric-cloud/ec-testing/README.md

 invoke ntest with a list of files/directories containing your tests

 For example:

    ./ntest --target=ECSERVER:443 examples
-   		WIll run all the *.ntest files in the examples subdirectory
+   Will run all the *.ntest files in the examples subdirectory

 # EXAMPLES:
-A few examples are provided to get your started with ntest
+A few examples are provided to get your started with ntest:

 1. createProject.ntest: a simple example to verofdy a rpoject has been created properly

 2. createSafeProject.ntest: a few tests to validate a factory procedure called createSaFeProject in the Ntest project.
 This procedure is a wrapper around the "createProject" API, verifying first that the name contains only